-The United States Equal Employment Opportunity Commission (EEOC) enforces federal antidiscrimination laws, including Title VII of the 1964 federal Civil Rights Act (codified as 42 U.S.C. § 2000e et seq.).
-An individual can file a complaint with the EEOC anytime within 300 days from the harassment.
+The United States Equal Employment Opportunity Commission (EEOC) enforces federal anti-discrimination laws, including Title VII of the 1964 federal Civil Rights Act (codified as 42 U.S.C. § 2000e et seq.).
+An individual can file a complaint with the EEOC anytime within 300 days from the most recent incident of harassment.
 There is no cost to file a complaint with the EEOC.
-The EEOC will investigate the complaint and determine whether there is reasonable cause to believe that discrimination has occurred, at which point the EEOC will issue a Right to Sue letter permitting the individual to file a complaint in federal court.
+The EEOC will investigate the complaint and determine whether there is reasonable cause to believe that discrimination has occurred.
+At which point the EEOC determines that the law may have been violated, the EEOC will try to reach a voluntary settlement with the employer.
+If the EEOC cannot reach a settlement, the EEOC (or the Department of Justice in certain cases) will decide whether to file a lawsuit.
+The EEOC will issue a Notice of Right to Sue letter permitting workers the individual to file a complaint lawsuit in federal court if the EEOC closes the charge, is unable to determine if federal employment discrimination law may have been violated, or believes that unlawful discrimination occurred but does not file a lawsuit.

 The EEOC does not hold hearings or award relief but may take other action including pursuing cases in federal court on behalf of complaining parties.
+Individuals may obtain relief in mediation, settlement or conciliation.
 Federal courts may award remedies if discrimination is found to have occurred.
 In general, private employers must have at least 15 employees to come within the jurisdiction of the EEOC.